woolfg/mysql-backup-sidecar/README.md

 Find a blog article about the project at https://wolfgang.gassler.org/docker-image-mysql-mariadb-backups/

+## Restore a backup

+Let's assume we have a valid backup in your sidecar container and we want to restore it.
+Please, think about the commands and their impact.
+Do not just copy/paste it and adapt it to your needs.

+- Make sure that the main MySQL/MariaDB container is stopped and won't get restarted automatically by any restart policy.
+- Login to the sidecar and make sure, that the `data` dir of MySQL is empty by e.g. executing `rm -rf /var/lib/mysql/*`
+- Choose the backup you want to restore, e.g. `/backup/archive/20210606`
+- If you deal with compressed data, you will have to uncompress it first. `xtrabackup --decompress --target-dir=/backup/archive/20210606` does the job.
+You might need to install the required compression tool `qpress` first by executing `apt-get install qpress`.
+- The restoration process itself is just a copy process of the data in the backup directory to the empty data dir of MySQL.
+In the sidecar, as you have direct access to the shared volume, you can just copy the data `cp -r /backup/archive/20210606/* /var/lib/mysql`.
+You might have to `chown` the data to the owner of `/var/lib/mysql`.

 ## Upload Backup Data

 - If you want to upload your backups to an external storage we recommend the very flexible docker container https://github.com/lagun4ik/docker-backup